 - Overcrowding of animals on the vehicle, resulting in further injuries, fighting behaviours and sometimes even suffocation

 - Transport in adverse weather conditions, with no temperature control in the transport vehicle – sometimes animals’ bodies freeze or overheat to the point of death

 - Long periods of time with no food, water, comfortable bedding, or rest – some animals are transported for so long that they become dehydrated and weak.
-See below for allowed maximum transport times without feed, safe water and rest (set by the Canadian government under the Health of Animals Regulations):

 - Compromised animals: 12 hours